-Utah law generally prohibits carrying a concealed firearm, including an unloaded firearm on the person or one that is readily accessible for immediate use and is not securely encased, except in the person’s residence, on his or her property, or in a business under the person’s control.
+Utah law generally prohibits carrying a concealed firearm without a permit–including an unloaded firearm on the person or one which is readily accessible and not securely encased–except in or on the person’s residence or property, a business under the person’s control, a vehicle in the person’s lawful possession, or in another individual’s vehicle if the person carrying the firearm has the consent of the individual in lawful possession of the vehicle.
 Utah law also generally prohibits carrying a loaded firearm on a public street.
-However, neither of these prohibitions apply if the state has issued to a person a permit to carry a concealed firearm.
+However, neither of these prohibitions apply if the state has issued the person a permit to carry a concealed firearm.

 Utah is a “shall issue” state, meaning that the Utah Department of Public Safety, Bureau of Criminal Identification (“BCI”) must issue a concealed firearms permit if the applicant is 21 years of age or older, within 60 days, so long as the BCI establishes that the applicant:

 - Has not been convicted of a felony;

 - Has not been convicted of any crime of violence;

 - Has not been convicted of any offense involving the use of alcohol;

 - Has not been convicted of the unlawful use of narcotics or other controlled substances;

 - Has not been convicted of any offense involving moral turpitude;

 - Has not been convicted of any offense involving domestic violence;